open-xml-templating/docxtemplater/docs/source/configuration.rst

 The paragraphLoop option has been added in version 3.2.0.

 It is recommended to turn that option on, since it makes the rendering a little bit easier to reason about.

-However since it breaks backwards-compatibility, it is turned off by default.
+Since it breaks backwards-compatibility, it is turned off by default.

 .. code-block:: javascript

-    new Docxtemplater()
+    new Docxtemplater(zip, {paragraphLoop:true});
-        .loadZip(zip)
-        .setOptions({paragraphLoop:true})

 It allows to loop around paragraphs without having additional spacing.